MicrosoftDocs/msix-docs/msix-src/app-package-updates.md

 - Keep files in the package small - doing this will ensure that if a change is needed that would impact the full file, the update would still be small.
 - Changes to files should be additive if possible - additive changes will ensure that end-user devices only download those changed blocks.
 - Changes to files should be contained to 64KB blocks if possible - if your app does have large files and requires changes to the middle of a file, containing changes to a set of blocks will help significantly.

-Upgrades are performed within the same package family.
-The package family is comprised from the Package Name and Publisher.
-So they need to stay the same to update.
-These are the other considerations: